-- Don’t rely on caller id to determine if a caller is legitimate.
-Many scammers “spoof” caller id so that a fake umber or organization appears on your phone.
+- Be wary of caller ID.
+Don’t rely on caller ID to determine if a caller is legitimate.
+Many scammers “spoof” caller ID so that a fake number or organization appears on the recipient’s phone.